hallambaker/Mathematical-Mesh/Web/Reference/profile.md

 ````

 ````
->connect pin
+>profile import profile.dare
-ERROR - Object reference not set to an instance of an object.
+ERROR - The feature has not been implemented
 ````

 Specifying the /json option returns a result of type Result:

 ````
->connect pin /json
+>profile import profile.dare /json
 {
   "Result": {
     "Success": false,
-    "Reason": "Object reference not set to an instance of an object."}}
+    "Reason": "The feature has not been implemented"}}
 ````